steveklabnik/jujutsu-tutorial/src/real-world-workflows/the-edit-workflow.md

 But sometimes, when we're working on something, we realize we also want a different change, and maybe it relies on this one.
-For example, let's say that we were working on undoing this goodbye feature, but we realized we wanted to refactor printing out into its own function, because that's a terrible idea in practice and so makes for a good example to play around with.
+For example, let's say that we were working on undoing this goodbye feature, but we realized we wanted to add some more comments first, because over-commenting a five-line program is a terrible idea in practice and so makes for a good example to play around with.

 What we want to do is make a new change before this one.
 So let's do that.